MIFisheriesScience/MIFisheriesScience.github.io/_pages/FISH6000Week1.md

 (5 min prep, 10 min per pair)

-### Activity 4: Google Scholar and ORCID
+### Activity 3: Google Scholar, ORCID, and Zotero
-Students will create a Google Scholar profile and ORCID.
-Lecture will explain WHY these are helpful assets.
-(15 min)

-### Activity 5: Reference management
-Lecture will explain the purpose of reference management.
-Students will be asked to download and install Mendeley, and add one or more papers to the reference library.
-(15 min)
+Students will be introduced to each of the above products and will be encouraged to register for them.

 # Lecture Slides